collective/volto-sentry/readme.md

    ```

-1. Install new addons and restart Volto:
+1. Install new add-ons and restart Volto:

    ```
    yarn